Azure/ResourceModules/docs/wiki/The context - CARML overview.md

 As such, users can use the modules as they are, alter them and or use them to deploy their environments.

-To ensure the modules are valid and can perform the intended deployments, the repository comes with a [validation & test](./Testing) [pipeline](./Pipelines) for each module.
+To ensure the modules are valid and can perform the intended deployments, the repository comes with a [CI environment](./) for each module.
 If successful it will also publish them in one or multiple target locations.

 As such, _CARML_ covers the `bottom box` of the [deployment model](#what-is-the-intended-the-deployment-model) section and `Phase #1` & `Phase #2` of the [deployment flow](#what-is-the-intended-deployment-flow) section.